Penetration Mechanics and the Hydrostatic-Shock Model

 This velocity threshold is well established in the forensic literature and appears in both the Sellier-Kneubuehl monograph and in DiMaio's Gunshot Wounds (third edition, 2016, CRC Press).
 It is referenced by the FBI Ballistic Research Facility in their assessment of law-enforcement rifle rounds and by the Bundeskriminalamt (BKA) in Germany in their wound-ballistics expert witness guidelines.
 The Indian Central Forensic Science Laboratory (CFSL) in Chandigarh cites Sellier-Kneubuehl as a primary reference in its wound-ballistics training curriculum for examining officers.

-The hydrostatic-shock hypothesis, in its modern form, was developed and defended principally by Michael Courtney and Amy Courtney in a series of papers published between 2007 and 2015, primarily in Wound Ballistics Review and the Journal of Trauma and Acute Care Surgery.
+The hydrostatic-shock hypothesis was developed and defended principally by Michael Courtney and Amy Courtney in a series of papers published between 2007 and 2015, primarily in Wound Ballistics Review and the Journal of Trauma and Acute Care Surgery.
 Their argument is that a high-velocity bullet generates a pressure transient in the body's fluid-filled compartments (the vascular system, the cerebrospinal fluid column, the intrathoracic fluid) that travels at roughly the speed of sound in tissue (approximately 1,500 m/s) and reaches the brain or spinal cord within milliseconds, causing transient neural dysfunction sufficient to produce immediate incapacitation.

 The Courtneys' experimental evidence included observations of immediate incapacitation in animal models and the recording of intracranial pressure spikes following simulated torso gunshot wounds.
 Their papers argue that this mechanism explains why some torso wounds produce immediate collapse while others do not, and that the effect is calibre- and velocity-dependent, being substantially more pronounced at rifle velocities.

 The scientific resolution remains incomplete.
 The 2011 NATO Joint Medical Committee study on wound ballistics used by NATO Special Operations Forces acknowledged the dispute without resolving it, and the UK DSTL Porton Down wound ballistics program has similarly noted that the remote incapacitation literature requires larger, better-controlled animal studies before clinical conclusions can be drawn.
-The Indian DRDO Defence Research Laboratory in Tezpur, which conducts wound ballistics research for Indian Army small-arms programmes, does not include hydrostatic-shock calculations in its standard terminal-performance assessments.
+The Indian DRDO Terminal Ballistics Research Laboratory (TBRL) in Chandigarh, which conducts wound ballistics and terminal-performance research for Indian Army small-arms programmes, does not include hydrostatic-shock calculations in its standard terminal-performance assessments.

 | Parameter | Courtney + Courtney model | MacPherson model |